Travels From: Atlanta, GA,

 Determined by event.
 Travel and local expenses when travel required.
 (Exception: eWomen Chapters)

-What if you learned 5 skills that would elevate your communication and empower others?
+What if you practiced 5 skills that would elevate your communication and empower others?
 These 5 skills can be used in professional and personal conversations.
-Learn these skills and experience the shift when you empower others.
+When you experience the shift and empower others, you have a greater influence to those around you.

 1. Five skills defined